-Ponysay is written primarily in GNU Bash shell script (POSIX compliant); the truncater is however written in C, because it is simple, fast, does not pose addition dependencies, and is easy to do byte hacking in.
+Before version 2.0 ponysay was written primarily in GNU Bash script (POSIX compliant); the truncater was however written in C, because it is simple, fast, does not pose addition dependencies, and is easy to do byte hacking in.

-Sometimes shell is too slow, in these cases [that exist today] Perl is used; Perl is already required by cowsay, is similar to shell, but also supports hash tables. [maandree: I actually learned Perl just for this.]
+Sometimes shell is too slow, in these cases Perl was used; Perl was already required by cowsay, is similar to shell, but also supports hash tables.